Zero Gravity Amusement Park: History

 Alan Putter formed Amusement Management International in 1992 in Dallas, Texas.
-The initial company names was Fun Adventures Inc. After doing operations with the original Skycoaster in 1993, installed permanent Skycoasters in Dallas, next to the Malibu Speed Zone sit at I-35 and Walnut Hull, and in FIESTA Texas Theme park in San Antonio, Texas.
+The initial company names was Fun Adventures Inc. After doing operations with the original Skycoaster in 1993, installed permanent Skycoasters in Dallas, next to the Malibu Speed Zone site at I-35 and Walnut Hull, and in FIESTA Texas Theme park in San Antonio, Texas.

 In 1992, the ejector seat ride of the Texas blastoff was installed.
-In 1999 AMI added two new rides to complement the Skycoaster: vertical accelerator and two Skyscrapers.
+In 1999 AMI added two new rides to complement the Rollercoaster: vertical accelerator and two Skyscrapers.

 In 2000, AMI was selected to be the Skycoaster operator for Six Flags Over Texas and in 2001 became the exclusive US operator of the Adrenaline Drop, an unattached freefall experience.
 The park was acquired by Amusement Management International in 2003.

 In 2021, the landlord who owned the site of the park sold the land and the park closed.